iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

-The issue of model misspecification in SBI was first systematically addressed by Frazier et al. (2020) <d-cite key="frazier_model_2019"></d-cite> in the context of Approximate Bayesian Computation (ABC, <d-cite key="sisson_handbook_"></d-cite>).
-Under misspecification, the posterior in ABC does not concentrate on the true parameters but instead on “pseudotrue” parameters that minimize discrepancies between simulated and observed summary statistics.
+The issue of model misspecification in SBI was first systematically addressed by Frazier et al. (2020) <d-cite key="frazier_model_2019"></d-cite> in the context of Approximate Bayesian Computation (ABC, <d-cite key="sisson_handbook_2018"></d-cite>).
+The general approach of ABC is to obtain approximate posterior samples by comparing simulated and observed data using a distance metric and accepting only those parameters that generate simulation very close to the observed data.
+When the data is high-dimensional, it is common to use hand-crafted or learned summary statistics.
+However, under misspecification, the posterior in ABC does not concentrate on the true parameters but instead on "pseudotrue" parameters that minimize discrepancies between simulated and observed summary statistics.
 This leads to biased posteriors and unreliable credible intervals.
 The choice of summary statistics is central to this problem, as they determine how well simulated data align with observed data.
-While foundational for understanding misspecification, ABC’s reliance on handcrafted summary statistics limits its relevance to neural SBI methods, which use neural networks for feature extraction.
+While foundational for understanding misspecification, ABC's reliance on handcrafted summary statistics limits its relevance to neural SBI methods, which use neural networks for feature extraction.

 #### Model Misspecification in Neural SBI